itsPreto/baby-code/README.md

 - ⚙️ **_Engine_**: Llama.cpp: An inference library for `ggml/gguf` models).
 - 🧠 **_Model_**: (GGUF)[https://github.com/ggerganov/llama.cpp#description] format (replacing the retired `ggml` format).

-## Features
+## 🦙 Features
-- 🎊 Confetti every time you load the page:)
+- 🎊 Confetti:3
-- 💬 Contextual Conversations: Models are augmented with the chat context along the conversations to remember and refer back to previous parts of it, ensuring you have a coherent chat experience.
+- 💬 Contextual Conversations: Models are augmented with the ongoing context of the conversation-- allowing them to remember and refer back to previous parts of it.
 - 🔄 Dynamic Code Interaction: Copy, Diff, Edit, Save and Run the generated Python scripts right from the chat.
-- 🐞 Auto-Debugging & 🏃 Auto-Run: Allow the model to automatically debug and re-run any attempts at fixing them on the fly (it will die on its sword trying).
+- 🐞 Auto-Debugging & 🏃 Auto-Run: Allow the model to automatically debug and execute any attempts at fixing issue on the fly (_it will die trying_).
 - 📊 Inference & Performance Metrics: Stay informed about how fast the model is processing your requests and tally the successful vs failed script executions.
 - ❓ Random Prompts: Not sure what to ask?
 Click the "Rand" button to randomly pick from a pre-defined prompt list!